joncoop/platformer-final-template/README.md

 - Create a custom enemy with unique behavior regarding movement.
 - Require the hero to perform a task in order to complete the level.
 For example, maybe the hero needs to collect a key in order to open a door in the level goal area.
 - Utilize vertical scrolling in a level.
 You'll need to modify the calculate_offset function to get vertical scrolling to work.
-- Give points for getting the flag at the end of the level.
-Do so in a way that landing higher on the flagpole earns more points.
-One way to do this could be to check the y-coordinate of the hero when the flag is reached and devise a formula to award points.
 - Show time on the stats layer.
 Give a time bonus for completing a level.
 Have the hero die if the level is not completed in a set amount of time.

 ### Hard